jmcameron/MeshStat/README.txt

 - Each operational node should display its status in 4 lines.
 If you do not see the node name on the first line, it is likely you may need to adjust 'pane_width_chars' and 'pane_interline_space' to get all on 4 lines to show properly.
+On Windows this may cause periodic beeping when this problem occurs.
 There is a brief explanation of these parameters in the file 'Sample-MeshStat.ini'.
   You may want to work this out with a smaller set of nodes before using a larger list of nodes.